 In this context, we also plan to provide an opportunity for our members to participate in the COP26 in November, through our standalone and/or joint events in the official Blue (UK Pavilion) and Green (public) zones, for which we have submitted several expressions of interest.
+We should know soon whether these have been successful and will want to involve our members.

 1. Larger businesses (> 500 employees)